-Now that you have completed the scale, how did you do?
+Complete the scale that follows, how did you do?

 If you scored 2 or less on one of these, consider changing that activity so that you can increase that number.
 It is not important to always score highly on this list, but it is important to notice when an activity becomes less regular.